pubmob-com/pubmob/_pubs/jefflangr.md

 languages: [Java,C++,C#,Clojure,Kotlin,JavaScript,React]
 calendar-app-id: JeffLangr
 ---
-Your session will Jeff will be laid-back but lively.
+Your session with Jeff will be laid-back but lively.